MDNS: Masked Diffusion Neural Sampler via Stochastic Optimal Control: Control-based Learning of Discrete Neural Sampler

 \textbf{Relative-entropy with REINFORCE (RERF).} One of the key reasons that $\kl(\P^u\|\P^*)$ is intractable for direct optimization originates from the fact that the expectation is with respect to $\P^u$, which tracks the $\theta$ gradient.
 Alternatively, we can estimate $\nabla_{\theta} \kl(\P^u \| \P^*)$ by introducing a gradient-nontracking trajectory simulated using $\ub = \stopgrad{u}$, also known as the REINFORCE trick \cite{williams1992simple,ranganath2014black,mnih2014neural}.
-We denote the path measure produced with $\ub$ to be $\P^{\ub}$,\footnote{This means we sample trajectory $X\sim\P^u$ and detach it from the computational graph.
-After that, use the values of the trajectory to compute the objective and do backpropagationf.} and express the gradient of the relative-entropy by the following identity: $\nabla_\theta\kl(\P^u\|\P^*)=\nabla_\theta\cF_{\mathrm{RERF}}(\P^u, \P^*)$, where
+We denote the path measure produced with $\ub$ to be $\P^{\ub}$\footnote{This means we sample a trajectory $X\sim\P^u$ and detach it from the computational graph.
+After that, use the values of the trajectory to compute the objective and do backpropagation.}, and express the gradient of the relative-entropy by the following identity: $\nabla_\theta\kl(\P^u\|\P^*)=\nabla_\theta\cF_{\mathrm{RERF}}(\P^u, \P^*)$, where

 See \cref{app:theory_proofs} for a detailed derivation.
-Thus, $\cF_{\mathrm{RERF}}$ can be introduced for the purpose of gradient estimation of relative-entropy.
-We remark that in contrast to the approach proposed in \cite{wang2025finetuning}, \cref{eq:obj_rerf} gives an \textit{unbiased estimator} of the relative-entropy gradient, which is crucial for the accurate learning of the target distribution.
+Thus, $\cF_{\mathrm{RERF}}$ can be introduced for the purpose of gradient estimation of relative entropy.
+We remark that, in contrast to the approach proposed in \cite{wang2025finetuning}, \cref{eq:obj_rerf} yields an \textit{unbiased estimator} of the relative-entropy gradient, which is crucial for accurate learning of the target distribution.
 However, $\cF_{\mathrm{RERF}}(\P^u, \P^*)$ is not a valid ``loss function'' but only a computational surrogate, in the sense that a reduction in the objective value does not guarantee an improvement in learning performance.

 \textbf{Log-variance (LV).} Other than KL divergence on path measures, we can also consider the variance type of losses, such as Log-variance (LV).
 Originally proposed in \cite{nusken2021solving} to solve SOC problems for SDEs on $\mathbb{R}^d$, LV considers minimizing the following $v$-dependent objective